aws/aws-parallelcluster/docs/source/iam.rst

 ========================

 .. warning::
-    Between CfnCluster 1.4.2 and 1.5.3 we added a change to the `CfnClusterInstancePolicy` that adds "ec2:DescribeVolumes" permissions and “s3:GetObject” permissions on objects in <REGION>-cfncluster bucket.
+    Between CfnCluster 1.5.3 and 1.6.0 we added a change to the `CfnClusterInstancePolicy` that adds “s3:GetObject” permissions on objects in <REGION>-cfncluster bucket.
+    If you're using a custom policy (e.g. you specify "ec2_iam_role" in your config) be sure it includes this new permission.

+    Between CfnCluster 1.4.2 and 1.5.0 we added a change to the `CfnClusterInstancePolicy` that adds "ec2:DescribeVolumes" permissions.
 If you're using a custom policy (e.g. you specify "ec2_iam_role" in your config) be sure it includes this new permission.

 CfnCluster utilizes multiple AWS services to deploy and operate a cluster.
 The services used are listed in the :ref:`AWS Services used in CfnCluster <aws_services>` section of the documentation.